jrevault/Quarkus_env_conf_issue/README.md

 # Quarkus_env_conf_issue

-Objective is to load the configuration from an external file.
+Trying to load a configuration from an external file.
 Path of the file is given via an environment variable :
 QUARKUS_CONF_FILE="application.properties"